-If it is required to encode a two-way route with one-way sections, separate Two-way Route Part features must be encoded for the different parts, with attribute traffic = 3 (one-way) or 4 (two-way).
+If it is required to encode a two-way route with one-way sections, separate Two-way Route Part features must be encoded for the different parts, with attribute traffic flow = 3 (one-way) or 4 (two-way).
 In one-way sections, the mandatory complex attribute orientation must indicate the true direction of traffic flow, not its reciprocal.
 In two-way sections, orientation may indicate either direction of traffic flow.

-- The orientation of the two-way route part is defined by the centreline of the part and is related to the general direction of the two-way route. - The attribute depth range minimum value is used to encode the shallowest depth on the part, where required. - To encode a complete Two-way route, the Two-way Route Part features may be collected using the named composition feature Two-way Route (see clause X.X).
+- The orientation of the two-way route part is defined by the centreline of the part and is related to the general direction of the two-way route. - The attribute depth range minimum value is used to encode the shallowest depth on the part, where required. - To encode a complete Two-way route, the Two-way Route Part features may be associated with the feature Two-Way Route (see clause X.X) using the associations Two-Way Route Aggregation (see clause X.X) and Aids to Navigation (see clause X.X).
 Where it is required to indicate the name of a complete two-way route, this should be done using the complex attribute feature name for the Two-way Route feature.
-Where it is required to populate textual information for the DW, this should be done using the complex attributes information and/or textual description for the Two-way Route. - All Two-way Route Part features comprising a complete two-way route must have the same value populated for the attribute scale minimum (see clause X.X). - Two-way routes may be included with other routeing measures such as traffic separation schemes to comprise a complete traffic routeing system.
-To encode the relationship between routeing measures, the named composition feature defining each routeing measure within the system (or the relevant feature if the routeing measure consists of a single feature) may be collected using the named composition Traffic

-Separation Scheme (see clause X.X) to form a hierarchical relationship.
+Where it is required to encode textual information for the DW, this should be done using an associated instance of the information class Supplementary-Nautical Information (see clause X.X), complex attributes information and/or textual description. - All Two-way Route Part features comprising a complete two-way route must have the same value populated for the attribute scale minimum (see clause X.X). - Two-way routes may be included with other routeing measures such as traffic separation schemes to comprise a complete traffic routeing system.
+To encode the relationship between routeing measures, the feature defining each routeing measure within the system (or the relevant feature if the routeing measure consists of a single feature) may be associated with the feature Traffic Separation Scheme (see clause X.X) using the Traffic Separation Scheme Aggregation (see clause X.X) to form a hierarchical relationship.
 The individual elements comprising different routeing measures must not be collected into a single Traffic Separation Scheme feature.